openstack/storlets/doc/source/deployer_installation.rst

     - "storlet_dependency".
 The name of the container where dependencies are uploaded to.
     - "storlet_log".
 Curently not in use.
 Placeholder for future log upload feature.
     - "storlet_images".
 The name of the container for uploading user tailored images.
-    - "storlet_timeout".
-The time Swift gives the a storlet to start producung output.
     - "storlet_gateway_module".
 The class implementing the storlets plugin used.
 Currently, we have only one such plugin.
     - "storlet_execute_on_proxy_only".
 Controls whether storlets will run only on the proxy servers.

+  - The config parameters of the storlet gateway plugin

+    - "storlet_timeout".
+The time Swift gives the a storlet to start producung output.
     - "restart_linux_container_timeout": The number of times the middleware tries to spwans a Docker container before giving up.